BritishCrystallographicAssociation/britishcrystallographicassociation.github.io/_pages/tender.md

 The British Crystallographic Association, a UK scientific association with approximately 600 members, is inviting tenders for the provision of membership and conference services, under either (i) a single contract covering both services or (ii) contracts covering the two services separately, commencing summer 2027.

 We are seeking a supplier to act as our operational back office, handling day-to-day membership administration alongside the delivery of our annual Spring Meeting and occasional smaller events.
-Please find details of the tender along with submission process and timelines [here]{/assets/pdf/Tender2026_British_Crystallographic_Association.pdf}.
+Please find details of the tender along with submission process and timelines [here]({{ site.url }}{{ site.baseurl }}/assets/pdf/Tender2026_British_Crystallographic_Association.pdf).

 All enquiries should be addressed to tender@crystallography.org.uk.